| | |

 The original Christmas market is the Montreal Christmas Village at the Atwater market.
 It’s typically open from Friday to Sunday for a month starting the end of November.

 You can also go to the Great Christmas Village downtown at Places des Arts or Jean-Talon Market recently also started their own holiday market.
+These are outdoor Christmas markets with local artisan booths.
+You can find your holiday gifts here and or try some new food.

-The Great Christmas Village: November 25th to December 31th, 2023
+The Great Christmas Village: November 21 to January 4, 2026

 Cost: Free admission